tsenart/vegeta/README.md

 ```
 $ vegeta report -h
 Usage of report:
-  -input="stdin": Input file
+  -input="stdin": Input files (comma separated)
   -output="stdout": Output file
   -reporter="text": Reporter [text, json, plot:timings]
 ```

 #### -input
-Specifies the input file from which the attack command binary results are saved.
-Defaults to stdin.
+Specifies the input files to generate the report of, defaulting to stdin.
+These are the output of vegeta attack.
+You can specify more than one (comma separated) and they will be merged and sorted before being used by the reports.

 #### -output
 Specifies the output file to which the report will be written to.